 Lifejackets too come under close scrutiny from the ARC organisers.
 Whilst following our medical courses in Southampton, we decided to invest in a couple of Spinlock Deckvest 5D Pro Sensor lifejackets, that come with lights, integrated harness, crotch straps and sprayhood.
 The manufacturer assures customers that this very recent and ergonomic design is comfortable to wear.
 Force 4 Chandlery, where we bought our lifejackets, was a little surprised that we insisted on having the 275 Newton (60ml CO2 canisters) version rather than the more standard 170 Newton issue.
 Again, just hoping we will never have to spend hours hanging around in a big sea with these lifejackets… but in such an emergency, having a little extra buoyancy is probably a good thing.

-Finally we had an Oceansignal Rescue-Me MOB1 unit installed in our two main lifejackets.
+Finally we had an Oceansignal Rescue-Me MOB1 unit installed in our three main lifejackets.
 These are AIS and GMDSS transmitters, that will show us up on the ship's Furuno TZT plotter screens, should we fall overboard.
 Overkill?
 Certainly not in our minds, when there are just two persons on board and anything could happen.
 On a run, taking down the sails and returning to the place where the other person went overboard would make finding that person without these beacons a major challenge.

 Hopefully all this will suffice to be adequately prepared to affront the ARC and our ensuing circumnavigation...

 Dealing with the unexpected - the sudden Covid-19 pandemic: